2017 December 24

 J5T calling JA on 160m around JA SR 2130Z.

-Signals tend to deteriorate later when time for Europe.
+Signals tend to deteriorate each evening when time for Europe later.

 2017 November 15